mathieueven1/site/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

+Starting October 1st, 2024, I am a postdoctoral researcher at Inria Montpellier, in the [Premedical](https://team.inria.fr/premedical/) team, working on topics related to causal inference and machine learning on medical data with [Julie Josse](https://juliejosse.com/).

-I am a PhD student since September 2021 under the supervision of Laurent Massoulié, working on the theory and algorithms of Machine Learning.
-I am particularly interested in optimization (in all its form: distributed, decentralized, stochastic,...), topics related to Federated Learning, gossip algorithms and high-dimensional statistics, deep learning, and the theory of deep learning.
+Before that, I was a PhD student from September 2021 to June 2024 under the supervision of [Laurent Massoulié](https://www.di.ens.fr/laurent.massoulie/), working on the theory and algorithms of Machine Learning.
+During my PhD, I was particularly interested in optimization (in all its form: distributed, decentralized, stochastic,...), topics related to Federated Learning, gossip algorithms and high-dimensional statistics, deep learning, and the theory of deep learning.

-During my PhD, I was a TA for courses at ENS Paris and at the M2 MASH held at PSL-Dauphine, that include Deep Learning courses (teachers: Marc Lelarge and Kevin Scaman) and Network Algorithms courses (teacher: Ana Busic).
+I was a TA for courses at ENS Paris and at the M2 MASH held at PSL-Dauphine, that include Deep Learning courses (teachers: Marc Lelarge and Kevin Scaman) and Network Algorithms courses (teacher: Ana Busic).
 I interned at Microsoft Reasearch (Redmond, WA) in the Foundations of Machine Learning group in Fall 2022 and at EPLF in the TML team led by Nicolas Flammarion in Fall 2023.

+Below is a not-up-to-date list of my publications; [here](https://scholar.google.com/citations?hl=fr&user=Mn8_1hQAAAAJ&view_op=list_works&sortby=pubdate) is a more-up-to-date list in chronological order.